Deep-MI/FastSurfer/Docker/README.md

            --mc --qspec --nofsaparc --parallel
 ```

-As you can see, only the tag of the image is changed from gpu to cpu and the standard docker is used instead of the nvidia one.
+As you can see, only the tag of the image is changed from gpu to cpu and the standard docker is used (no --gpus defined).
 In addition, the --no_cuda flag is passed to explicitly turn of GPU usage inside FastSurferCNN.

 ### Build GPU FastSurferCNN container (segmentation only)